YenHub/csv-json-tool/README.md

-# CSV <> JSON | Conversion Tool
+# Spicy CSV 🌶

+Spicy CSV is a CSV to JSON (and back) conversion tool.

 This tool provides a ReactJS implementation of the ever popular and super awesome [PapaParse Conversion Library](https://github.com/mholt/PapaParse)

-This tool aims to deliver a slick and easy to use UI aimed to simplify the mass conversion of CSV & JSON documents
+This tool aims to deliver a slick and easy to use UI aimed to simplify the mass conversion of CSV & JSON documents.

-All the magic happens in the browser; no more limitations or rubbish scams!
+All the magic happens in the browser; no more upload size limitations, rubbish scams or server 500 errors!

+Made by developers, for developers.

+## Is it done yet?

+This project is currently a work in progress 😁

+Anyone is welcome to get involved, this will be a quick and fun project - so feel free to wing over a PR and join in!

-## KanBan Board
+## What's todo?

-Come join in the fun on our [Trello Board](https://trello.com/b/VP81gWpn/csv-json-tool)!
+- [x] CRA Boiler Plate
+- [ ] Build UI
+    - [ ] DND File Input Window
+        - [x] Implement PapaParse
+        - [ ] Filetype: JSON, CSV
+        - [ ] Custom Errors
+    - [ ] Settings Modal
+        - [ ] Custom Doc Title
+    - [ ] Results Window?
+- [ ] Dev Tools Backend
+    - [ ] Write a new PrettyConsole.js
+    - [ ] Show some cool dev tools magic
+    - [ ] Doc conversion stats?
+- [ ] Write Unit Tests
+- [ ] Other stuff... 😋

 ## Installation